 Facebook says that it hasn’t found signs of abuse for the data granted to the companies using those business contracts.
 The company has confirmed that some platforms had access to messages, but says again that was only for users that granted the app permission to access data.

 Another type of Facebook data feature coming under fire is the instant personalization feature, which was shut down in 2014.
 The tool allowed users to personalize search results on places like Yelp and Rotten Tomatoes with information that friends shared.
-Some still had access to the feature as late as 2017 and Facebook says that was a mistake and the company is continuing to work to limit access.
+Some still had access to the feature as late as 2017 and

 Facebook says it is already in the process of reviewing API guidelines and how third-party apps access data.